1. Refreshed UI/UX

-1. Changes to how system handles user-defined response in the PUSH APIs
+1. Changes to how the system handles user-defined responses in the PUSH APIs

-Prior to this update, the system was retaining the files created as a user-defined response for the PUSH API.
+Prior to this update, the system retained the files created as a user-defined response for the PUSH API.

 Changes under the hood

-We are now one step closer to introducing the versioning in Etlworks.
+We are now one step closer to introducing versioning in Etlworks Integrator.

 The versioning UI will also allow users to visually compare versions, just like in any modern version control, such as Git.